Networking Fundamentals Quiz

 Incorrect

-Think about security best practices for sensitive data.
+Think about security best practices for sensitive data — SG restrictions alone are not sufficient.

 Question 29